MacLemon/CongressChecklist/README.md

 - use a Firewall and only allow the (few) services you trust.
 	- [DroidWall][20] for Android (root required)
 - If you don't have a VPN tunnel available, you can use [OnionBrowser][7] to surf via tor (which may be it's own kind of risk)
+- Set your GSM network selection to **manual** or you might end up connected to a rogue GMS network by somebody.

 **If you are unsure** that there might still be some services running and transmitting plaintext data, **do not connect**.